-Here are some of our favorite playdough play ideas to get your kids’ creativity going.
+Here are some of our favorite ideas for play with playdough to get your kids’ creativity going.
 From pretend play to practicing letters, these activities are perfect for everyday creative play.

 We’re always trying out new playdough play ideas.
 In fact, playdough is one of our go-to materials and activities for everyday creative play.
 We keep a kitchen drawer stocked with playdough, playdough tools, and playdough “decorations” (toothpicks, beads, googly eyes, feathers).
 It’s easily accessible and frequently brought out, either by the kids when they want to make playdough cakes to sell in their living room store or by me when I see that they might need a diversion or easy activity.

 In fact, I’d say playdough play is one of the top three regular creative outlets in our home (the other two being our big chalkboard and simple paper and markers/crayons/scissors).
 Sure, we paint quite a bit and we’re always trying some new art or craft idea.
 But for everyday, endlessly enjoyable and changeable creative fun, playdough is hard to beat.

 Here’s a video showing some of my favorite Playdough Play Ideas in action!
 And keep scrolling for some of our favorite playdough play ideas.

 Homemade playdough is super simple and fun to make.
 We love our cooked recipe for making big batches that last a long time.
 And we love our no-cook recipe because you can involve your kids in the process of making it!
 And if you’re not up for making your own, we really like the Colorations brand.